• About

 Squid News

-Founded in 2018 by News Guy, News has come a long way from its beginnings in GB.
-When News Guy first started out, his passion for news website drove them to quit day job so that News can offer you differentiator.
+Founded in 2018 by Squid News Guy, Squid News has come a long way from its beginnings in GB.
+When Squid News Guy first started out, his passion for news website drove them to quit day job so that Squid News can offer you differentiator.
 We now serve customers all over worldwide, and are thrilled that we’re able to turn our passion into our own website.

 google-play